 Kubernetes is the most popular open-source platform for managing containerized workloads and services.
 Kubernetes abstracts the underlying infrastructure layer.
 As a result, developers can focus on building applications, then deploy them to any of those environments.

 To bring Kubernetes closer to developers, we’ve created a ready-to-use infrastructure component for Kubernetes.
-This component uses AWS EKS as a service and sets Kubernetes master and nodes in auto-scaling infrastructure setup.
+This component uses AWS EKS as a service and sets Kubernetes master and nodes in an auto-scaling infrastructure setup.
 Nodes are EC2 instances based on Kubernetes optimized AMIs.

 Components are a core concept in Microtica which allow developers to create and release their custom Cloud infrastructure setup in a standardized way.
 After the component is created, it can be reused in as many projects and environments as needed.

 In addition to the infrastructure setup for Kubernetes, Microtica also offers you CI and CD for microservices.
 This means that you don’t have to worry about the complex details of the integration with Kubernetes.
 With this, we cover the whole process of software and infrastructure delivery.

 In this article, we will learn how to deploy a microservice in the cloud with our Kubernetes component.
 Let’s get started by creating your account and project in Microtica.
 To deploy your first microservice in under 10 mins, follow these steps:

 First, go into Settings, then AWS Accounts tab, then Add New Account.
 Follow the steps to connect your account.